 - Access the meeting platform beginning at 7:45 a.m.
-PDT on May 20, 2021. - Vote during the Annual Meeting by following the instructions available on the meeting website during the meeting. - Submit a question during the meeting by visiting www.virtualshareholder.com/ASMB2021, entering your 16-digit control number and submitting the question in the "Ask a Question" field. - If you encounter any difficulties while accessing the virtual-only meeting, contact the technical support number that will be posted on the Virtual Shareholder Meeting log-in page.
+Pacific Daylight Time (PDT) on May 29, 2024. - Vote during the Annual Meeting by following the instructions available on the meeting website during the meeting. - Submit a question during the meeting by visiting www.virtualshareholdermeeting.com/ASMB2024, entering your 16-digit control number and submitting the question in the "Ask a Question" field.
+Pertinent questions will be answered during the meeting, subject to time constraints. - If you encounter any difficulties while accessing the virtual-only meeting, contact the technical support number that will be posted on the Virtual Shareholder Meeting log-in page.
 Technical support will be available beginning at 7:30 a.m.
-PDT on May 20, 2021 and will remain available until the Annual Meeting has ended. - A list of stockholders entitled to vote will be available for inspection by stockholders of record for any legally valid purpose related to the Annual Meeting during the Annual Meeting by following the link provided when you log in to www.virtualshareholdermeeting.com/ASMB2021 and for a period of ten days prior to the Annual Meeting by sending a request to corpsecretary@assemblybio.com.
+PDT on May 29, 2024 and will remain available until the Annual Meeting has ended.